 Working with Packetbeat

-Packetbeat works with libpcap.
-I already have that on my Mac.
-So I downloaded and installed Packetbeat (see the Downloads link in the References section).
+Packetbeat works with libpcap, which I already have on my Mac.
+So, I downloaded and installed Packetbeat (see the Downloads link in the References section).

 Part of the setup is to edit the configuration file packetbeat.yml in the folder /usr/local/etc/packetbeat.